The Cold War Experience at Broadway Tower’s Nuclear Bunker

 Fifteen feet below ground on the Broadway Tower Estate lies a relic of the Cold War.
 Our former monitoring bunker was once part of a wider network of similar structures all over the United Kingdom, built to study and report the effects of nuclear explosions and the resulting radioactive fallout.

-Our nuclear bunker was closed in 1991 when the Royal Observer Corps stood down.
+Our nuclear bunker was closed in September 1991 when the Royal Observer Corps stood down.
 It has now been fully restored to how it would have been in the 1980’s at the height of the Cold War.

 Step back in Time